apache/opendal/website/blog/2023-03-16-opendal-entered-apache-incubator/index.md

 Let us follow the guidance of Apache Way to build a community together and create value for users by providing free, painless and efficient data access experience!

-## Join OpenDAL Community
+## Join Apache OpenDAL Community

 We welcome developers and users who are interested in participating in OpenDAL project to join OpenDAL community and follow OpenDAL's latest news.
 You can get more information through the following ways:

 - Visit OpenDAL official website: <https://opendal.apache.org>
-- Explore OpenDAL GitHub repository: <https://github.com/apache/incubator-opendal>
+- Explore OpenDAL GitHub repository: <https://github.com/apache/opendal>
 - Join OpenDAL Discord channel: <https://discord.gg/XQy8yGR2dg>
 - Subscribe to OpenDAL mailing list: <dev@opendal.apache.org>